deavmi/docker/services/builder/README.md

 Set these in your `.env` file.

-1. `BUILDER_GITEA_WEBHOOK_AUTH`
-	* Set this to the webhook auth token that Gitea would send to you, this prevents others from sending to your builder and causing it to build
 2. `BUILDER_OUTPUT`
 	* Where the generated websites our output to
 3. `BUILDER_SOURCE`
 	* Source to build websites from

+## Secrets

+This needs access to the following secrets:

+1. `BUILDER_TOKEN`
+	* Set this to the webhook auth token that Gitea would send to you, this prevents others from sending to your builder and causing it to build